lekosfmi/chengyu-match/README.md

 A fun matching games with 成語 (Chinese idioms) and their English translation ~ ✌️

 ## Getting Started
+1. Clone the project or fork it
-- Make sure you have Python––either 2 or 3––download on your machine
+2. Make sure you have Python––either 2 or 3––download on your machine
-- At the rooter folder run `$ python app.py`
+3. At the rooter folder run `$ python app.py`

 ### Happy gaming! 🚀